Inc21/blarney_cc_pp1/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - On my [GitHub](https://github.com/) landing page open blarney_cc_pp1 repository.
-  - In the GitHub repository, navigate to the Settings tab
+  - In the blarney_cc_pp1 repository, navigate to the Settings tab.
+  - Menu list on the left of the screen, navigate to pages tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the GitHub pages, branch section drop-down menu, select the main Branch and hit save button.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://inc21.github.io/blarney_cc_pp1/

 # Credits